venkyg88/wdpr-validators-android/README.md

 ##isArrayOfIntendedType(Object objectArray[], Class arrayType)

-Predicate method to validate the input array that has the array contents of intended type.
-The intended type is passed as a `Class` argument.
+Predicate method to validate that the input array contains only contents of the intended type.
+The intended type is passed as a Class argument.
 **Params**
 - objectArray[] `Object`
 - arrayType `Class`